open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 # Open Source Project Sponsorship Tips

 Open source projects are the backbone of modern software development, providing critical libraries, frameworks, and tools used by millions of developers worldwide.
 However, sustaining open source projects is not always easy, as they often require funding to cover development time, infrastructure costs, and ongoing maintenance.
 Sponsorship remains an effective way to support these projects while benefiting their sponsors.
+For more insights on sustainable funding, you might explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 Here are some practical tips for both project maintainers and potential sponsors to make the most out of open source project sponsorship: